Advantages and Disadvantages of Overbooking in Hotels

 Advantages of Overbooking:

-Overbooking is a Low risk and the oldest most commonly used method to increase profitability.
+- Overbooking is a risk and the oldest and most commonly used method to increase profitability.

-When overbooking done based on past statistics then chances of miscalculation decreases.
+- When overbooking is done based on past statistics the chances of miscalculation decrease.

-Compensation are normally cheaper than keeping a room empty.
+- Compensation is normally cheaper than keeping a room empty.

-Because hotel rooms are considered as perishable products, overbooking yields considerable impact on hotels revenue.
+- Because hotel rooms are considered perishable products, overbooking yields a considerable impact on hotel revenue.

 Disadvantages of Overbooking:

-The additional financial loss for example guest staying at the hotel might have used other hotel facilities.
+- The additional financial loss for example guests staying at the hotel might have used other hotel facilities.

-Requires professionally trained and experienced staff to reduce risk of miscalculation.
+- Requires professionally trained and experienced staff to reduce the risk of miscalculation.

-Sometimes Overbooking decisions can be very expensive eg. Walking guest to alternate arrangement / higher cost.
+- Sometimes Overbooking decisions can be very expensive eg. Walking guests to alternate arrangements / higher cost.